EPA Recognizes Leaders in the Prevention and Diversion of Waste; the 2019 WasteWise National Award Winners | US EPA

 EPA Recognizes Leaders in the Prevention and Diversion of Waste; the 2019 WasteWise National Award Winners

-WASHINGTON – Today, the U.S. Environmental Protection Agency (EPA) announced the 2019 winners of the national WasteWise awards.
-EPA is recognizing the outstanding accomplishments of 11 WasteWise partner organizations.
+NEW YORK – Today, the U.S. Environmental Protection Agency (EPA) announced the 2019 winners of the national WasteWise awards.
+EPA is recognizing the outstanding accomplishments of 11 national WasteWise partner organizations.
+EPA Region 2 also announced its regional winners in New York and New Jersey.

 “As we begin to celebrate the 50th anniversary of Earth Day, it is fitting to highlight these WasteWise partners for their dedication to waste reduction, environmental stewardship and sustainable materials management,” said EPA Administrator Andrew Wheeler.
 “These efforts not only provide environmental and cost savings benefits, but they also increase the efficiency of these businesses and organizations positioning them for greater success.”